TheTrainingBoss/Sitefinity-Admins-Workshop/Workflow/readme.md

 The Site Sync module automatically copies content from one site to another.
-For example, if you have a live server and staging server you can refresh the staging server with live data.
+For example, if you have a live server and staging server you can refresh the Live server with Staging data.
 Both servers should be running the same version of Sitefinity with the same licensing.

 In the example that follows we have two sites named Site1 and Site2 configured to run in IIS.
-There is an administrative user in each project called SiteSyncIUser1 and SiteSyncUser2, respectively.
+There is an administrative user in each project called SiteSyncUser1 and SiteSyncUser2, respectively.
 You can setup both sites side-by-side.
 Site1 will be configured to send data to Site2.